Man Found Shot to Death Inside a Forsyth County House

-FORSYTH COUNTY, N.C. — The Forsyth County Sheriff’s Office is investigating a man's death after responding to shots fired call in the 4700 block of Reid Road Tuesday night.
+FORSYTH COUNTY, N.C. — The Forsyth County Sheriff's Office has identified a man who was found dead in a house.

+On Tuesday, the body of Jahkee William Cooper, 20, of Williamston, North Carolina was discovered in the house on Reid Road in Winston-Salem.

-Deputies said the house was not locked and they saw a black male lying on the floor inside.
-Deputies entered the house, and went to the man and determined he was dead from what looked like a gunshot wound.
+Deputies said the house was not locked and they saw him lying on the floor inside with a gunshot wound.

-The Criminal Investigation division has assumed the investigation and is working to identify the man, the circumstances surrounding the death, and potential suspect(s).
+The Criminal Investigation Division has assumed the investigation and is working on the circumstances surrounding the death, and potential suspect(s).

 Anyone with information should call the Forsyth County Sheriff’s Office at (336) 727-2112 or Crimestoppers at (336) 727-2800.